dlzmoe/linuxdo-scripts/README_EN.md

 [![Star History Chart](https://api.star-history.com/svg?repos=dlzmoe/linuxdo-scripts&type=Date)](https://star-history.com/#dlzmoe/linuxdo-scripts&Date)

-## Contributor
+## Contributors

 ![Contributor](https://contrib.rocks/image?repo=dlzmoe/linuxdo-scripts)

 ## Disclaimer

-All features provided by this script run only in the browser.
-The source code is transparent and publicly available.
-This script is for educational and research purposes only, does not involve any profit schemes or participate in any profit organizations.
-Any disputes arising from or related to the use of this script should be resolved amicably by the parties involved.
-This script does not bear any responsibility for any losses or damages that may occur to users or others due to the software provided by this script.
-By downloading, installing, and using the software provided in this product, the user signifies trust in the author and its related agreements and disclaimers.
+All features provided in this script run solely in the browser, and the source code used is publicly visible and transparent.
+This script is only for learning and research purposes, does not utilize any profit schemes or participate in any profit organizations.
+Any disputes arising from the use of this script or related to it should be resolved amicably by both parties.
+The script does not bear any responsibility for any loss or damage caused to the user or others when using this software.
+By downloading, installing, and using the software provided in this product, the user indicates trust in the author and the related agreements and disclaimers.

 ## License